JordanTrakas/git-essential-training-5988161/new_name.md

 git add .
 OR git add <filename> -> add to staging area/update what will be committed git restore --staged <filename> -> remove from staging area git status -> status of repository

+if we delete example2.md from PyCharm we can find the status and see that it was deleted.
+Then we commit our change (deletion)

+We can rename a file.
+Say we rename this from example.md to new_name.md